UMass Theater productions are cast throughout the year; check here for audition information.

 WHAT TO PREPARE: A New Brain is a show about making the most out of life in the face of tragedy.
 When a neurotic, frustrated composer is confronted with a terminal illness, he finds comfort in the healing power of art.
 The show is in fact the William Finn’s autobiographical account of his own battle for life when he was afflicted with a seemingly terminal illness.
 As the central character, Gordon Michael Schwinn struggles to survive; he finds salvation in the healing power of art.

 Auditioners will be taught a song from A New Brain that showcases their vocal range and therefore should sign up for an audition slot according to their voice part.
 Groups of eight will be brought in to perform their solo, then will stay after to work as an ensemble a selected piece from the show to be determined by the Director and Musical Director.

 WHEN: October 6 and 7 from 6:30-10:30 p.m., callbacks October 8 and 9 from 6:30-10:30 p.m.

 LOCATION: Fine Arts Center, room 204/206

 WHAT TO PREPARE: The initial round of auditions will be monologues.
-Please prepare a 60-second monologue from a classic American text (e.g., Eugene O’Neill, Clifford Odets, Arthur Miller, any Williams other than Cat).
+Please prepare a 60-second monologue from a classic American text (e.g., Eugene O’Neill, Clifford Odets, Arthur Miller, any Williams other than Cat On a Hot Tin Roof).
 Material for this period is plentiful; ask director Jared Culverhouse, dramaturg Amy Brooks, or any faculty member if you need a recommendation.
-The full script is available in the office of the theater department and there are multiple copies at the Umass library.
+The full script and other information is available online by clicking here.

 AVAILABLE ROLES: Please note that the roles of Big Daddy and Big Momma are already cast:

 Maggie — The play's “cat”, sexy and tough, a survivor type.
 Maggie's loneliness and Brick's rejection have made her hard and nervous.
 She is desperately lonely.

 Brick — The favorite son and Maggie’s neglectful husband, a heavy drinker who is mourning things that can’t be said aloud.
 Has “the charm of the defeated”.